Corfucinas/blog/content/blog/best-way-to-install-python-in-your-computer.md

 > "pyenv lets you easily switch between multiple versions of Python.
 It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well."

-In simple terms, once you have `pyenv` installed in your computer, you will be able to have access to all the possible **builds and versions** of _CPython_, not just a single version.
+In simple terms, once you have `pyenv` installed in your computer, you will be able to have access to all the possible **builds and releases** of _CPython_, not just a single version.

 ### Cool...but why?